 Please note that this is a Welsh-medium degree that does not have an equivalent in English.
 The information that follows is a translation of the Welsh course profile.

-By choosing to study BA Creating Performing at Aberystwyth University you will get an unrivalled creative experience.
+By choosing to study BA Creating Performance at Aberystwyth University you will receive an unrivalled creative experience.
 You will study in a modern building that has excellent facilities, and enthusiastic staff who will inspire you.
 You will connect with partners such as the BBC, S4C, Boom, Fiction Factory, Theatr Genedlaethol Cymru, Cwmni Theatr Arad Goch and many more.
 The course is designed to ensure a balance between critical and creative experience, and it will allow you to develop your intellectual, performance and technical skills.

 Why study Creating Performance at Aberystwyth?